Hi, I’m Cairo and apparently I can be called “The Demisexual” as well.

 This website is a labor of love, my attempt to give a voice and create awareness for all the demisexuals out there.

 I feel like I need to start by warning everyone.
 It’s not easy to talk about myself and things I’ve struggled with.
 I will try my best to get it all out there in case it can help someone else who is going through the same thing.

 For years I felt broken, like there was something wrong with me because I didn’t have the urge to go out and pick someone up for a night of fun.
-In fact, I can’t think of many things that sound less like fun to me.
+If I’m being honest, that sounds about as fun as going to the dentist.